lsst-ts/ts_fiberspectrograph/doc/index.rst

 Simulator
 ---------

-The CSC implements a simulator mode using the same `unittest.mock` framework that the tests use to fake a connected spectrograph, via the `~lsst.ts.FiberSpectrograph.AvsSimulator` class.
+The CSC implements a simulator mode using the same `unittest.mock` framework that the tests use to fake a connected spectrograph, via the `~lsst.ts.fiberspectrograph.AvsSimulator` class.
-`~lsst.ts.FiberSpectrograph.AvsSimulator` mocks the loading of the ``libavs.so`` C library entirely, so the simulator must be activated before a device is connected, i.e. when the CSC is in STANDBY mode.
+`~lsst.ts.fiberspectrograph.AvsSimulator` mocks the loading of the ``libavs.so`` C library entirely, so the simulator must be activated before a device is connected, i.e. when the CSC is in STANDBY mode.
 The simulator is configured for a "no error conditions" use case, where all functions return success codes and reasonable values.

 .. _caveats: